 The other helpful aspect of the investment risk pyramid is that it presumes a bigger foundation in lower-risk investments (the bottom tier), with gradually smaller allocations to moderate risk and higher-risk assets, as you move up the pyramid.
 This can be helpful for a long-term strategy.
 In a nutshell, the investment risk pyramid helps you figure out how to allocate investments based on your risk tolerance and return objectives.

 If you’re all set in terms of low- and moderate-risk investments, it could be time to explore how higher-risk, higher-return investments fit into your plan.
 Margin investing is a strategy that uses leverage to enable you to buy more of the investments you think have big growth potential.
 You can open a margin account with SoFi Invest and use it to buy stocks, for example.
-You can also invest without using margin, and buy exchange-traded funds (ETFs), IPO shares, fractional shares, crypto, and more.
+You can also invest without using margin, and buy exchange-traded funds (ETFs), IPO shares, fractional shares, and more.
 Round out your portfolio today!